 Each year, you will have the opportunity to apply to participate in an education abroad opportunity that is led by faculty/staff, usually offered after the Winter semester.
 Keep an eye out on Omnivox for the dates of information sessions offered in the Fall.

-After a period of intense preparation involving ESL-teacher training, learning about the background of the Burmese refugee-migrant situation and fundraising, volunteers spend six months immersed in the Burmese migrant/refugee community in Thailand.
-This overseas experience offers a unique opportunity to develop leadership skills while contributing to the lives of children on the other side of the world.
+After a period of intense preparation involving ESL-teacher training, learning about the background of the Burmese refugee-migrant situation and fundraising, volunteers normally spend six months immersed in Burmese migrant/refugee learning centres (informal schools) in Mae Sot.
+In 2022, MSEP began also accepting applications to volunteer for three months to accommodate students with demanding academic programs.
+This overseas experience offers a unique opportunity to have a deep intercultural experience and develop leadership skills while contributing to the lives of marginalized children on the other side of the world.
 Volunteers return to Canada and share their newfound knowledge with Canadians, thereby strengthening their commitment to international cooperation and human rights.
 Community-building, based on sharing between children and youth from two communities, each striving for a healthy future on opposite sides of the planet, is at the core of this project.

 It has been over twenty years that a group of ten to fifteen Bishop’s University and Champlain College – Lennoxville students, staff and faculty have sponsored refugee students, young people forced to leave their homelands who wish to continue their education (and their lives) in security.
 Each year the group, with the help of all the students, faculty and staff on campus, the BU and CRC administrations, and many people in the community, brings two students to our campus and supports them for one year (and sometimes beyond) both materially and emotionally while they adjust to life in Canada.
 To date, the committee has helped more than thirty-five students (and one young child) restart their lives.
 For additional information, go to the Refugee Sponsorship webpage.